apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

 and uses it if set.

 If the option is not provided and the environment variable is not set, the `oozie` CLI will fail.

+### Insecure connection

+In case `-insecure` option is used then it will cause Oozie to allow certificate errors where the data is still encrypted, but the client does not check the certificate.

+If the `-insecure` option is not specified and SSL is enabled, the user needs to pass the `-Djavax.net.ssl.trustStore` and `-Djavax.net.ssl.trustStorePassword` system properties to the Oozie client or the certificate needs to be imported into the JDK's cert store otherwise Oozie client won't be able to connect to the Oozie server.

 ### Time zone